nluciw/pricing_basket_options/README.md

 In each analysis, the base properties of the 4-asset basket option were:

 * prices = [100,100,100,100]
-* volatility = 0.4
+* volatility = [0.4,0.4,0.4,0.4]
 * off-diag correlations = 0.5
 * strike price = 100
 * risk-free interest rate = 0.

 During simulation, all but the correlation matrix and the interest rate had noise added for each realization.
 The constant correlation matrix is a limitation of this work, and future efforts will benefit from incorporating the correlations into the neural network inputs.
 Other relevant parameters were random uniforms across a range of reasonable values.
 See the pairplots in *main_analysis.ipynb* for insight into all distributions.
-See the bottom of this README for specific details in the random noise added to these parameters.
+See the bottom of this README for specific details in the random noise added to these parameters and other important parameters like basket weights and time-to-maturity.

 Brief results follow.
 For full details of the analysis, see *main_analysis.ipynb*.